LinHuanli/Tutorials/README.md

 # 📊 Tutorial Slides Repository

-Welcome to the repository for all the tutorial slides I created during my time at **Victoria University of Wellington (VUW)**.
+Welcome to the repository for all the tutorial slides I created during my PhD time at **Victoria University of Wellington (VUW)** and Undergraduate time at **Nankai University**.
 This repository contains **PDF versions** of the slides.
 If you require the editable `.pptx` files, feel free to reach out to me directly.

 > **Note**: These slides are provided for **academic purposes only**.